cindypan1999/cindypan1999.github.io/index.md

 <img src="/pictures/collage.png"/>

 Hi, I'm Cindy, and welcome to my blog!
-I live a joyous life in the mountaineous land of Seattle with my friends and boyfriend, Sam.
-My life is filled with adventures and passions, so this is where I will share my travel journeys, personal projects, and any thoughts that I need to externalize.
+I'm living my 20s in the mountaineous land of Seattle with my friends and boyfriend Sam.
+I get to go on many adventures and pursue various passions, so this is where I will share my travel journeys, personal projects, and any thoughts that I need to externalize.
 This blog is a product of my need to document, compose, create, and express.
 Enjoy!

 <div id="mc_embed_shell">
       <link href="//cdn-images.mailchimp.com/embedcode/classic-061523.css" rel="stylesheet" type="text/css">